mongodb/terraform-provider-mongodbatlas/website/docs/guides/Programmatic-API-Key-upgrade-guide-1.10.0.html.markdown

 For comprehensive Upgrade Guide on all v1.10.0 modifications see [here](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/guides/1.10.0-upgrade-guide).

+Remember, your scripts will still work with deprecated features for now, but it's best to upgrade as soon as possible to benefit from the latest enhancements.
+Code removal is planned for v1.12.0 at which point prior PAK workflow will no longer function.

+Lastly, in MongoDB Atlas, all PAKs are Organization API keys.
+Once created, a PAK is linked at the organization level with an 'Organization Member' role.
+However, these Organization API keys can also be assigned to one or more projects within the organization.
+When a PAK is assigned to a specific project, it essentially takes on the 'Project Owner' role for that particular project.
+This enables the key to perform operations at the project level, in addition to the organization level.
+The flexibility of PAKs provides a mechanism for fine-grained access and control, once their functioning is clearly understood.

 ## Changes Overview
 * `api_keys` parameter is deprecated from the `mongodbatlas_project` resource.
 * The `mongodbatlas_project_api_key` resource is extended to include a `project_assignment` parameter.